 As the controller hardware evolved, the mills themselves also evolved.

 One change has been to enclose the entire mechanism in a large box as a safety measure, often with additional safety interlocks to ensure the operator is far enough from the working piece for safe operation.

 Most new CNC systems built today are 100% electronically controlled.

-CNC-like systems are now used for any process that can be described as a series of movements and operations.
+CNC-like systems are now used for any process described as a series of movements and operations.